-Acclaimed and beloved pianist and friend Taras Filenko makes a long-awaited return to City of Asylum, joined by violinist Jennifer Orchard, to perform a concert that connects North America and Ukraine.
-The performance will feature a beautiful, film-like original composition by Michael Menard written especially with Taras Filenko and Jennifer Orchard in mind, which will be dedicated to Ukraine.
+Acclaimed and beloved pianist and friend Taras Filenko makes a long-awaited return to City of Asylum, joined by violinist Jennifer Orchard to perform a concert that connects North America and Ukraine.
+The performance will feature a beautiful, film-like original composition by Michael Minard written especially with Taras Filenko and Jennifer Orchard in mind, which will be dedicated to Ukraine.
+They will also be joined by Peter Fung of the Broad Street Collective.
+For their appearance at City of Asylum, Peter and the Broad Street Collective are excited to provide unique jazz arrangements of traditional Ukrainian melodies.

 About the Artists: